 - Verify material is at the appropriate manufacturing step and equipment

 - Verify the equipment is ready to process the material

 - Track in the material (in MES)

 - Collect data for use by MES and other systems

 - Track out the material (in MES) and move it to the next step

 If a particular process step or product requires additional or exceptional activities, the standard automation scenario can easily be modified or extended to accommodate them.
 The advantages of using automation to orchestrate common processing scenarios includes:

 - Equipment operators can be more easily trained on the common scenario and can easily learn a few exceptions, rather than having to learn different scenarios for each and every product and process.

 - Consistent application of business rules ensures proper product tracking and verification, and validation of equipment readiness, thereby reducing the chance of untraceable or incorrectly processed material.

 At SYSTEMA, we understand the risks and challenges that come along with implementing automation solutions on the shop floor.
-We have been providing training, consulting and successful implementation of smart manufacturing solutions for more than 25 years.
+We have been providing training, consulting and successful implementation of smart manufacturing solutions for 30 years.
 We continue to do so implementing solutions and customizing functionality with end-users in mind and by providing the support, training and services necessary to empower users to independently leverage the capabilities of their systems.